-You MUST perform throttle range setup before the first use of the ESC.
-Remove propeller/pinion from motor or back off pinion to main gear while performing initial throttle range setup.
+You MUST perform throttle range setup before the first use of the ESC, except if you are using AIR MODE 2, remove propeller/pinion from motor or back off pinion from main gear while performing initial throttle range setup.

-- Turn on transmitter and receiver, then set throttle to maximum position be sure that your throttle curve is set at 0% minimum throttle and 100% at maximum throttle. - Place the switch on the IR receiver to PPM (see section 5.0) Connect battery to ESC.
+- Turn on transmitter and receiver, then set throttle to maximum position be sure that your throttle curve is set at 0% minimum throttle and 100% at maximum throttle. - 4.2 Place the switch on the IR receiver to PPM (see section 5.0) Connect battery to ESC.
 After few seconds you will hear 2 beeps come from the motor to indicate you are in throttle calibration mode. - 4.3 Once you have heard these two beeps move your throttle to minimum position within 10 seconds and hold throttle at minimum position.
 Then you will hear 4 beeps indicating minimum throttle position is set and confirmed.
 Your ESC will also arm after you have set the minimum position.
 You only need to do this once as throttle range will be stored in the memory of the speed controller.
 You can reset the throttle range by performing steps 4.1 to 4.3 again.